GNOME Evolution: Defunct Mac OS X and Windows ports

-In the past, Evolution was ported to Apple Mac OS X and Microsoft Windows, but these ports are no longer developed.
+In the past, Evolution was ported to Apple Mac OS X and Microsoft Windows, but these ports are discontinued.

 In 2006, Novell released an installer for Evolution 2.6 on Mac OS X. In January 2005, Novell's Nat Friedman announced in his blog that the company had hired Tor Lillqvist, the programmer who ported GIMP to Microsoft Windows, to do the same with Evolution.
-Prior to this announcement, several projects with the same goal had been started but none of them reached alpha status.
-In 2008 DIP Consultants released a Windows installer for Evolution 2.28.1-1 for Microsoft Windows XP and newer.
-Currently it is only available for download from the project's page on SourceForge.
+Before this announcement, several projects with the same goal had been started but none of them reached alpha status.
+In 2008, DIP Consultants released a Windows installer for Evolution 2.28.1-1 for Microsoft Windows XP and newer.
+As of 2025, it is available for download from only the SourceForge project page.

-A slightly more recent (2010/2011) experimental installer for Evolution 3.0.2 is provided by openSUSE.
+A slightly more recent (2010–2011) experimental installer for Evolution 3.0.2 is provided by openSUSE.
 Users have faced difficulties getting this version working.